Category on the Rise: Natural, Organic, and Biodynamic Wine

 “Though the natural wine category remains small relative to the overall wine sales,” notes Liz Paquette, Drizly’s head of consumer insights, “growing consumer interest in health-conscious drinks — seen in the rise of categories like hard kombucha and nonalcoholic drinks across all categories — makes it one to watch in the coming years.”

-By exploring data from across the Drizly platform, including the category’s top brands, retailers can tap into natural, organic, and biodynamic wine trends to maximize sales in the years to come.
+By exploring data from across the Drizly platform, retailers can tap into natural, organic, and biodynamic wine trends to maximize sales in the years to come.

 Inside the Top Natural, Organic, and Biodynamic Wines and Markets